 “If the spiced spring colours don’t sit well with your interior, try this spring palette by applying softer greens on your walls and bringing in green-tinted glass, marble and granite accessories as well as deep green on upholstery that carry the depth and subtle drama that you want, but in a small portion that suits spring.”

-Spring Interior Design Trends: Texture
+Spring Interior Design Trends: Material

 Throwbacks to time-honoured traditions is nothing new.
 Though one of the latest home decor trends to come forward is embroidery.
 Wool and knitting make you think of winter, and yet somehow cross-stitch and embroidery feel full of lightness and rejuvenation, perfect for spring.